BaptisteContreras/Dynamo-PHP/README.md

 This application only support single object transaction with no isolation level, but you are assured that all your writes will succeed.

-WIP

-## Master Node
+## Node
-This service is temporary and its main purpose is to assign slots to workers and to register them

-## Worker
+PHP application that is part of the Ring